 "Learning is a lifelong process and we only have to look at our smart phone as an example of that, because the technology is always changing.
 That means that you shouldn't be afraid to tackle new things.
 If you have not figured it out, that's OK.
 "If you're open and you're willing to learn, you will eventually figure it out"

 "A society grows great when old men plant trees whose shade they know they shall never sit in".
 This is a perfect example of the "leave it better than you found it" mindset.

 - Committee on Educational Planning, Policies, and Programs

 - Committee on Historically Minority-Serving Institutions

-- Committee on Public Affairs
+- Committee on Military and Public Affairs